9th-11th Grade To-Do List

 At least one sport should be something you intend to pursue through all 4 years of high school.

-The sports you choose do not have to be offered by or taken at your school (yoga, ice skating, fencing, karate, acrobatics, golf, squash, rowing, & rugby are some sports not offered by many public high schools, but may be available within your local community).
+The sports you choose do not have to be offered by or taken at your school (yoga, ice skating, fencing, karate, acrobatics, golf, squash, rowing, & rugby are some sports not offered by many high schools, but may be available within your local community).

 Volunteer; become active in a cause or in your community!

 Committing to a cause shows interest in something other than yourself.